Skip to main content

 Transload cross-border service involves 2 trailers and 4 providers (3 drivers and 1 transload facility).

-But that doesn't mean it only involves one driver.
+But this doesn't mean it only involves one driver.
 Let's look at a couple common misconceptions about through-trailer vs. transloading.

 1. The same driver makes the pick up and final delivery.

-FALSE: Though the trailer that picks up the freight in Mexico will be the same trailer at delivery in the U.S., three different drivers (often from different trucking companies) will move the trailer from origin to destination: Mexico driver, crossing driver and U.S. driver.
+FALSE: Though the trailer that picks up the freight in Mexico will be the same trailer delivered in the U.S., three different drivers (often from different trucking companies) will move the trailer from origin to destination: a Mexico driver, a crossing driver and a U.S. driver.
+This is because Mexico-based drivers typically do not have the B-1 visas they would need to cross the border themselves.

 2. The trailer will not be opened (seal will remain intact).

-"Many companies think by choosing a through-trailer solution their product will be safer moving because the seal on the trailer is not broken.
+"Many companies think that through-trailer shipping is safer than transloading because the seal on the trailer will not be broken.
 The reality is, due to government regulations at the border, both methods could require the seal to be broken.”

 Step-by-Step Overview of the Through-Trailer Process: